asterisk/documentation/docs/Development/Roadmap/AstriDevCon-2013.md

----
+!!! note

-**Note:**  If your name is not on this list, please let someone know in #asterisk-dev so we can add you to this list!
+    If your name is not on this list, please let someone know in #asterisk-dev so we can add you to this list!

----
+[//]: # (end-note)

 Day One: Asterisk 12 Development Discussion